Access to the labour market

 Access to the labour market is automatic and unconditional.
 There is no difference between refugees and subsidiary protection beneficiaries in this respect.
 No labour market test is applied and access is not limited to certain sectors.
 Beneficiaries of international protection face the usual obstacles related to lack of language knowledge and related lack of adequate state support for vocational training, if necessary or offered.

-In 2022, the SAR issued 302 labour permits to asylum seekers pending status determination who were looking to support themselves while their asylum claims were being processed.[1]
-Out of them, only 12 asylum seekers, and 5 persons granted protection were employed.
-Among them, only 1 person granted protection and 10 asylum seekers did so through employment programs, while the rest found work independently and on their own initiative.[2]
-At the same time, a total of 2,214 persons with temporary protection were employed, of whom 191 persons found work independently, 16 persons through employment programs and 2,007 persons under schemes of the EU OP Human Resources Development program.[3]
+In 2024, the SAR issued 1,074 work permits to asylum seekers who were looking to support themselves while their asylum claims were being processed.[1]
+Out of them, only 3 asylum seekers and 10 persons granted international protection were employed through employment programs, while the rest found work independently and on their own initiative.[2]
+At the same time a total of 272 persons with temporary protection were employed through employment programs.[3]

 [3] Ibid.